South East and Tablelands Regional Plan 2036

 A borderless region in Australia’s most geographically diverse natural environment with the nation’s capital at its heart.

 The South East and Tablelands has a diverse economy, underpinned by connections to Canberra and Sydney and varied agriculture and tourism opportunities.
-It is a hub for renewable energy generation, and its nature-based tourism – including skiing, surfing and bushwalking – attracts increasing numbers of domestic and international visitors.

 The region includes the alpine environment of Australia’s highest mountains, the State’s only wilderness coastline, rural landscapes and national parks.
-It is home to more than 100 threatened plant species, 112 threatened animal species and 13 endangered ecological communities.

 The South East and Tablelands is home to some of the most diverse communities in NSW, with a rich heritage; distinctive rural, alpine or coastal character; and strong relationships with Canberra.

 Population growth and the associated increase in new homes is influenced by the lifestyle available within commuting distance of Canberra and Sydney, the development of vibrant strategic centres and the amenity of coastal communities.
-Seventy per cent of the region’s population growth to 2036 is projected to occur in the areas that share a border with the ACT.

 The NSW Government will work with each council to deliver the directions and actions set out in this Plan.
 This section includes priorities for individual councils to guide further investigation and implementation.